Release risk

 Can release risk be reduced before shipping?

 Yes.
-Adding targeted tests, resolving severe findings, improving coverage, clarifying rollback plans, or accepting a risk with owner and expiry can all change the release verdict.
+Adding targeted tests, resolving severe findings, improving coverage, clarifying rollback plans, or accepting a risk with owner and expiry can all change the call.

 Which release risks matter most?